 Do you love the idea of creating world-class experiences for the public as a science ambassador?
 Interested in the inner workings of a marine science center?

 The Seymour Center is hiring a Visitor Experience Manager.

 This role focuses on creating a warm and welcoming experience for all visitors to the Seymour Center.
 This full-time career position supports revenue through admission, membership, and gift store merchandise sales.

 This position reports directly to the Director of Revenue Operations and works alongside the Ocean Discovery Shop Manager and Volunteer Coordinator to make up the Visitor Experience Team.
 The Visitor Experience is a small, results-oriented team with a huge impact.
 We pride ourselves on being close-knit and flexible and are seeking a driven self-starter to expand our impact further.

 Initial Review Date: 5/11/2023

 UC Santa Cruz Student Jobs

 Our Facility Rentals department is looking for UC Santa Cruz students to join our events team!
 This is a paid position.
 Learn the inner workings of events and venue rental coordination while working at one of the most beautiful locations in Santa Cruz.
 The Seymour Center is host to many weddings, meetings, and celebrations—help make it all happen while gaining valuable experience in coordination and marketing.
 Work-study status is required.
-Visit the UCSC Career Center to apply.
+Visit Handshake to apply.

 School Programs Teaching & Project Interns